Trampoline safety is very important.

 Yes, trampolines are safe – when following Vuly’s top tips for an injury-free trampolining experience for you and your family.

-Trampoline for kids is highly beneficial, but care should be taken to avoid unfortunate injuries.
+Trampoline for kids is highly beneficial, but care should be taken to reduce trampoline safety risks.

 Usually, accidents are a result of jumpers' negligence, poor judgment, or disregard for safety rules.

 Vuly strives to educate users on the common safety mistakes that users make.

 By adhering to the simple safety measures below, you can prevent most injuries before they happen.

 Vuly recommends that there should be no more than one person on a trampoline at any time.
 This is a major trampoline safety risk.

 Multiple jumpers increase the chances of injury while bouncing, as they are unable to judge the dynamics of the jumping motion, putting all users at an increased risk of injury.

 Additional users also introduce unknown variables in the rebounding motion and can lead to unintentional falls.

 Every movement made by an additional user sends forces through the jump-mat.
 These forces upset the rhythm and the balance of other people jumping.